mattbellis/air_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

    * Code still is funky once battery is plugged in to power arduino?
     * It is either the pitot tube or the battery
      * Once you plug and unplug the pitot tube wires it goes back to normal but switches up every now and then

+## Day 34:
+  * Running the vacuum with the impactor disksas well as the vacuum pump
+    * Hooked up ball flow meter to the vacuum pump, unless I am doing something wrong this pump is also way too strong for the ball flow meter.
+Not really sure what the point of it is
+    * Didn't run anything with the code, since the code only works when it wants to
+    * Ran the impactor disks using both the 0.8 filter and the 2.5 filter
+     * Since the filter holder is a little bigger it was harder to get the impactor disk to be centered on the filter.
+The disk itself was not centered, however the whole disk was in the line of the stream flow.
+      * Not even sure where the direct line of flow is but it's alright

+    * It started to **pour** after only running for about 3 hours, so the vacuum pump didn't get to show her true potential.
+     * The vacuum pump was incredibly hot, I couldn't even touch it.
+Don't know if that's from the sunlight??
+Or if it was overheating
+   * The battery thing only works when it wants to.
+Sometime the offset changes ??
+Sometimes it doesn't even save the data.
+Sometimes it collects even when I have the switch turned to off???
+Whatever

+   * The DHT sensor suddenly somewhat works!
+Can't collect temperature or heat index from it however we can get the humidity.
+This way we can revisit our density equation.
+     * Can now solder everything to the perma board

+## Day 36:
+ *shoter day today since i put in extra hours throughut the week*
+   * Isn't much left to do this week except analyze the samples and solder
+    * Can't go to the SAInT Center because no one is here :/
+    * Looked for solder for about 30 minutes, found 6 soldering irons and no solder
+  * All info and video is on [this page](https://www.adafruit.com/product/571)

 # Week 6 (6/25/18 - 6/29/18);